The Internet is abundant in all sorts of newfangled resume ideas.

 The unobtrusive visuals let you grade your skills using a bar chart.

+UX designers, cyber security analysts, as well as scholarship recipients.
 Pro Tip: Not sure your resume is up to snuff?
 Read our article on resume dos and don’ts.
+15 Valera

 This traditional “elegance” resume template uses an unusual combination of resume fonts to add a touch of modernity.